tamasviktorkrizsan/web-muanyag-nagyker-frontend/README.md

 ## Install on localhost

-1. Install back-end from this [repository](https://github.com/tamasviktorkrizsan/web-muanyag-nagyker-backend).
+1. Install the back-end API from this [repository](https://github.com/tamasviktorkrizsan/web-muanyag-nagyker-backend).
 Follow the instructions described in the local README file.
 2. Clone this repository
 3. In the root directory run this command `npm install --force`.